TIGRLab/datman-dashboard/docs/configuration.rst

 XNAT
 ****
 Enable or disable the XNAT integration.
+Note that if you enable XNAT configuration, you must ensure you have added the XNAT server settings to the study_sites table of the database.

-A username and password to use when logging in may be set here, or may be configured individually for each study in the study config file.
+A username and password to use when logging in may be set directly in the dashboard, or may be configured individually for each study in the study config file.
 For more information see Datman's configuration guide.

 Optional
 ^^^^^^^^